Kokeshi: Art and Nature

 • Ageless beauty: Peonies symbolize ageless beauty.

-• Bravery and Honor: Honoring the decreased loved ones and ancestors and showing the mental or moral strength to face danger, fear, or difficulty.
+• Bravery and Honor: Honoring the deceased loved ones and ancestors and showing the mental or moral strength to face danger, fear, or difficulty.

 Plum blossoms are also celebrated in Japanese poetry and on the body of both Traditional and Sosaku Kokeshi.
-Plum blossoms have many meanings in Japanese culture, including:
+Plum blossoms have many meanings in Japanese culture, and are celebrated in Japanese poetry and on the body of both Traditional and Sosaku Kokeshi including:

-• The arrival of Spring: Plum blossoms are a symbol of spring because they are among the first flowers to bloom each year, usually in mid-February.
+• The arrival of Spring: They are a symbol of spring because they are among the first flowers to bloom each year, usually in mid-February.
 They represent the end of winter and the changing of seasons.

-• Renewal and hope: Plumb blossoms symbolize hope and renewal because they bloom in the cold of winter, emerging from the darkness to signal the arrival of spring.
+• Renewal and hope: They symbolize hope and renewal because they bloom in the cold of winter, emerging from the darkness to signal the arrival of spring.

-• Endurance and vitality: Plumb blossoms represent endurance and vitality because they are able to bloom even while covered in frost and hence associated with a healthy lifestyle.
+• Endurance and vitality: They represent endurance and vitality because they can bloom even while covered in frost and are hence associated with a healthy lifestyle.

-• Inter Strength: Plumb blossom represent inner strength because people believe the blossoms silently endure great hardship before turning into something so beautiful.
+• Inter Strength: They represent inner strength because people believe the blossoms silently endure great hardship before turning into something so beautiful.

-• Elegance and dignity: Plum blossoms are considered a symbol of elegance and dignity.
+• Elegance and dignity: They are considered a symbol of elegance and dignity.

 • Protection from evil spirits: Plum trees are said to ward off evil spirits and are often planted in the northeast corner of temples and estates.